 We recommend that you brush your tongue as well as your teeth.
 The best time to clean your tongue is after brushing your teeth before rinsing out the toothpaste.

-The best way to do this is you can use your toothbrush, or some toothbrushes have a tongue cleaner on the back of the toothbrush head, or you can use a specific tongue cleaner.
+The best way to do this is using your toothbrush, or some toothbrushes have a tongue cleaner on the back of the toothbrush head, or you can use a specific tongue cleaner.

-Scrapers tend to be slightly more effective because they’re made especially for cleaning the tongue, and they’re correctly shaped for the tongue, but using something is better than using nothing.
+Scrapers tend to be slightly more effective because they’re made especially for cleaning the tongue and correctly shaped for the tongue, but using something is better than using nothing.

 How To Clean Your Tongue?